zkayser/poker_ex/README.md

 setup, you will need to get an API key from Sendgrid and setup a SENDGRID_API_KEY environment variable or the system will not start.
 The configuration can be found in the /config/config.exs file.
 Feel free to remove the dependency or use another service as well.

+**UPDATE:** The app now uses Ueberauth with the Ueberauth Facebook strategy to provide an extra option for registration and login.
+The config for ueberauth specifies three environment variables: FACEBOOK_APP_ID, FACEBOOK_APP_SECRET, and FACEBOOK_REDIRECT_URI